New GyanDhan Loan Mela Happening in Your City Know More

 When choosing between banks for an education loan, the loan quantum, or the loan amount offered, plays a crucial role and can significantly impact your decision.
 The loan quantum determines the maximum amount the bank is willing to lend, and it should align with your financing needs.
 Different courses and institutions may have varying tuition fees and living costs, so it's essential to evaluate whether the loan quantum offered by a bank can adequately cover your expenses.

-For both banks, the maximum amount which can be borrowed in case you pledge a collateral goes up to 1.5 Cr INR but this is not the same when it comes to unsecured education loans.
-In the case of an unsecured education loan, SBI can provide you with up to 7.5 Lakhs INR while UBI can provide you with up to 40 Lakhs INR.
+The maximum amount that can be borrowed if you pledge collateral goes up to INR 1.5 crore in the case of UBI and INR 3 crores if you borrow from SBI.
+However, this is not the case with unsecured education loans.
+In the case of an unsecured education loan, SBI can provide you with up to INR 50 lakhs, while UBI can provide you with up to INR 40 lakhs.

 Sprinkles